CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

 6. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-7. From the Home page of the Azure portal, open **Cloud shell** from the top menu bar.
+7. On the Home page of the Azure portal, open **Cloud shell** from the top menu bar.

    ![](media/open-cloud-shell.png)